Looking for a list of the best toys for 5-year-olds?

 3. Watch shows– Going on a road trip or plane ride?
 We use this tablet for the kids to be able to watch shows when we are traveling.
 We don’t like to use it the entire time, but it is nice to have something for them to do when they are just sitting there for a while.

-Chutes and Ladders is a great game to introduce to 5-year-olds and it’s jam-packed with learning!
+Chutes and Ladders is a great game for the best toys for 5-year-olds because it’s jam packed with learning!

 I also remember playing this around that age when I was little too!
 Isn’t that amazing?
 It’s been around for so long, but it’s just a classic that is fun for kids to learn how to play board games!